 For the Flower Festival, buy the chosen woman perfume and dance with her.
 For the Harvest Festival, dance with her.
 For the Star Night Festival, go to the location where she will be standing that night.

-Once women wooing has reached critical mass (it's possible to tell by sneaking a peak at her diary) and it's time to settle down, buy the blue feather of happiness from the peddler on Sunday and propose to the lady.
-Make sure to have the upgraded house or she won't move in.
+Once women wooing has reached critical mass (it's possible to tell by sneaking a peak at her diary) and it's time to settle down, upgrade your house to have a larger bed, and buy the blue feather of happiness from the peddler on Sunday and propose to the lady.

 Upgrading the House